yaoniplan/note/index.md

-Check some installed packages in Gentoo Linux
 Use passwordsManager in dmenu
 Build a domain mailbox
+Remove some installed packages in Gentoo Linux
+Filter excellent files of aliyundrive